 The Credit Agreement provides for revolving credit loans to be made to the Company from time to time and letters of credit to be issued to the Company.
 The aggregate amount of loan commitments of the lenders under the Credit Agreement is \$500 million.
-Availability under the Credit Agreement is subject to a borrowing base of \$95 million, which is redeterminations.
+Availability under the Credit Agreement is subject to a borrowing base of \$95 million, which is redetermined semi-annually in May and November and upon requested special redeterminations.
 The borrowing base is adjusted at the banks' discretion and is based in part upon external factors over which the Company has no control.
 At December 31, 2010, there were \$52 million in outstanding borrowings and \$43 million of borrowing capacity under the Credit Agreement.